Signs of OCD in Children

 4.)
 Don’t Participate in Your Child’s Rituals

 Some parents may find themselves getting involved in their child’s rituals.
-For example, if your child has a fear of contamination, you may find yourself allowing them to always wash their hands – even if it inhibits activities you’re currently participating in.
+For example, if your child fears contamination, you may allow them to always wash their hands, even if it inhibits activities you’re currently participating in.

-Naturally, this tells the child that the rituals they’re creating are okay and approved by an adult.
-For this reason, it’s important to both recognize and prevent yourself from participating in rituals.
+Naturally, this tells the child that the rituals are okay and approved by an adult.
+For this reason, it’s important to recognize and prevent yourself from participating in rituals.

 Going back to the OCD names we laid out above, you can tell your child something along the lines of “I’m not helping Mr. Worry today.”